golanpiyush/InkFrame/README.md

-InkFrame
+inkFrame

-InkFrame is a minimal yet powerful offline movie video player for Android.
+_inkFrame is a minimal yet powerful offline movie video player for Android.
 Built for cinephiles who value both design and functionality, InkFrame intelligently organizes and plays your local video files — especially full-length movies — with rich metadata, subtitle automation, and a focus on smooth, immersive playback.

-> Future-ready: InkFrame will eventually evolve into a hybrid movie platform — supporting online movie streaming and discovery alongside local playback.
+> Future-ready: InkFrame will eventually evolve into a hybrid movie platform — supporting online movie streaming and discovery alongside local playback._

 ---

-Key Features
+**Key Features :-**

-1. Smart Subtitle Engine
+**1. Smart Subtitle Engine**

-Automatically detects movie file names and fetches subtitles using intelligent heuristics.
+_Automatically detects movie file names and fetches subtitles using intelligent heuristics.

 Supports auto-download and caching of .srt files.